 Applications for Operating Authority and Tariffs

-- All carriers making changes to their initial tariff are required to show those changes in legislative format as required by the Code of Maryland Regulations (COMAR) Section 20.07.04.09.
+- Carriers providing retail service to more than 20,000 subscribers, carriers providing Switched Access Services, and Inmate Calling Service Providers will be required to file an initial tariff with its Application.
+Model Tariffs are included on the Commission’s website.
+In order to expedite the review process and ensure that all Maryland-specific tariff requirements are included, the carrier should use the Model Tariff.
+Any changes a carrier makes to the Model Tariff should be shown in legislative format as required by the Code of Maryland Regulations (COMAR) Section 20.07.04.09.
 Proposed additions to an existing tariff are required to be underscored.
 Deletions must be shown in brackets or in strike-through text.
 Filings should include: (1) the currently effective tariff pages; (2) the proposed changes in legislative format; and (3) a clean copy of the proposed tariff.
+In addition to the marked-up tariff, carriers will also be required to file a clean copy of the tariff.
 The Telecommunications Staff will not consider tariff revisions that do not follow these requirements.